Were you hurt in a Texas bicycle accident? Is an irresponsible motorist at fault?

 How Much Suffering Did You Experience as a Result of the Accident?

 In addition to financial expenses, an accident takes an emotional toll on a victim as well.
-An experienced bicycle accident attorney can help victims understand how their pain and suffering can be included in their claim.
+An experienced bicycle accident lawyer can help victims understand how their pain and suffering can be included in their claim.
 Most Texas bicycle accident claims include an element for pain and suffering, which aim to compensate victims for the impacts they have experienced as a result of the accident.

 An attorney may explore the extent of the impacts of an injury by asking: